will-hanlen/website/pages/summaries/unified_minfulness.md

 about the nature of thought.
 The concept is called 'gone.'
 Gone is the moment in which a sensory experience disappears or wanes.

-When a car drives by and it start to get quieter, that's gone.
+When a car drives by and it start to get quieter, that's 'gone'.

-When a light turns off and you can't see what's in front of you anymore, that's gone.
+When a light turns off and you can't see what's in front of you anymore, that's 'gone'.

 Gone exists in every moment because every moment is constant giving way to a new moment.